 Uses of industrial hemp

-Industrial hemp goes beyond making fabric.
-It's used in eco-friendly products like paper and building materials like hempcrete.
-Hemp seeds and oils are also used in health foods and cosmetics, showing its wide range of uses.
+Industrial hemp is used in products like paper, rope, and building materials such as hempcrete.
+Hemp seeds and oils are also applied in areas like cosmetics and personal care items, reflecting its diverse potential.

 CBD content in hemp